School of Humanities, Language and Global Studies

 Subject Areas: Russian Literature, Culture and Language

-Dr Olga Tabachnikova teaches ab-initio Russian Language and Background to Russian Studies, and is a Subject Leader for Russian.
-She joined SoLLIS in September 2014, after working at the Universities of Bath and Bristol (UK), and the University of Trier (Germany).
+Dr Olga Tabachnikova is a Subject Leader for Russian and the Director of The Vladimir Vysotsky Centre for Russian Studies.
+She teaches Russian Language at all levels, as well as Russian Culture Modules and Russian-English Translation.
+She joined the School of Humanities, Language and Global Studies in September 2014, after working at the Universities of Bath and Bristol (UK), and the University of Trier (Germany).
 Her main area of expertise is Russian literature and Russian cultural history from the 19th century to the present day.
 Olga has published extensively in the field of Russian Studies, and is also an author of two books of poetry (in Russian).

 Facets of Russian Irrationalism between Art and Life, Mystery inside Enigma (editor) (Brill-Rodopi, 2016)

-Russian Irrationalism from Pushkin to Brodsky: Seven Essays in Literature and Thought (Bloomsbury Academic Publishing (formerly Continuum), 2015)
+Russian Irrationalism from Pushkin to Brodsky: Seven Essays in Literature and Thought (Bloomsbury Academic (formerly Continuum), hardcover: 2015, paperback: 2016)

 Russian Jewish Diaspora and European Culture (1917-1937) (co-edited with Peter Wagstaff and Jorg Schulte) (BRILL, 2012)